bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 1. **Group** - Select a group from the drop-down list.
 Or create a new group by typing its name right in the field.
 The group will be saved to the machine `tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_.
 2. **Affinity group** - Select an affinity group from the drop-down list.
 Or create a new group entering it right in this field.
 The name should contain letters, figures, start from a letter and should not contain spaces.
 Its length should not exceed 63 symbols.
 What an affinity group is you can read in the `official documentation <http://docs.cloudstack.apache.org/en/4.11.1.0/adminguide/virtual_machines.html?highlight=Affinity%20group#affinity-groups>`_.
 3. **Firewall rules** - Select a security group for the machine.
 Click "EDIT" to specify a security group for the VM.
-A default security group is defined in this field.
+A default security group, defined in `the configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#default-security-group-name>`_, is shown in this field.
 To change it click "EDIT".
 In the appeared window choose between "Create new" or "Select Shared" options.

 **Create a new security group**